 Basketball Referee Roles

-Referees are pivotal in the game of basketball, a bad referee can negatively affect the outcome of a game while a good referee makes sure the winner is decided fairly.
-Here is a little more information about what roles and responsibilities a referee has during a basketball game.
+Referees are pivotal in the game of basketball.
+A bad referee can negatively affect the outcome of a game, while a good referee makes sure the winner is decided fairly.
+Here is some basic information about a referee’s roles and responsibilities during a basketball game.

 The officials and referees are responsible for interpreting the rulebook and calling fouls and violations in basketball games.
-There are also referees that oversee statistics, scores, the game clock and shot clock, and when a player steps out of bounds.
+There are also referees that oversee statistics, scorekeeping, the game clock and shot clock, replays, and when a player steps out of bounds.

 Referee Roles And Responsibilities